MbinOrg/mbin/docs/02-admin/02-configuration/postgresql.md

 random_page_cost = 1.1

 # Increase the cache size, increasing the likelihood of index scans (if we have enough RAM memory)
-# Try to aim for: RAM size * 0.8 (on a dedicated server)
+# Try to aim for: RAM size * 0.8 (on a dedicated DB server)
-effective_cache_size = 25GB
+effective_cache_size = 24GB
 ```

-For a reference you can check out [PGTune](https://pgtune.leopard.in.ua/)
+For reference check out [PGTune](https://pgtune.leopard.in.ua/)

 > [!NOTE]
-> We try to set `huge_pages` to: `on` in PostgreSQL, in order to make this works you need to [enable huge pages under Linux (click here)](https://www.enterprisedb.com/blog/tuning-debian-ubuntu-postgresql) as well!
-Please follow that guide. and play around with your kernel configurations.
+> We try to set `huge_pages` to: `on` in PostgreSQL, in order to make this work you will need to [enable huge pages under Linux (click here)](https://www.enterprisedb.com/blog/tuning-debian-ubuntu-postgresql) as well!
+Please follow that guide.
+And play around with your kernel configurations.